Changes to gull proof bag and recycling box collections

 The changes will be supported by new bin stickers, leaflets and letters sent to residents, and other media when the bin hubs are being installed.

-Most sites will need changes to parking, and will be subject to TROs.
+Most sites will need changes to parking, and will be subject to Traffic Regulation Orders.
 Residents currently serviced by gull proof sacks and recycling box services will receive a letter to update them of the project plans, with details of the engagement sessions and TRO process (when appropriate).

 Residents will be able to review and comment on the proposed locations of the bin hubs as part of the TRO process when it starts.